sutdcv/Animal-Kingdom/Animal_Kingdom/README.md

 The README files can be opened using any text editor.
 Alternatively, rename .md to .txt to view the contents.

 ## Dataset
-Download the dataset from <https://sutdcv.github.io/Animal-Kingdom>
+Download the dataset and code from <https://sutdcv.github.io/Animal-Kingdom>

 ### File size of dataset (~80GB in total)
 * `action_recognition/dataset/video.tar.gz`